terascope/teraslice/docs/packages/data-mate/overview.md

 ### parseDate

-`parseDate(input, args) - Will use date-fns parse against the input and return a date object`
+`parseDate(input, context, args) - Will use date-fns parse against the input and return a date object`

 `args - { format: String }`